A how-to guide for Virtual Private Cloud in AWS. Learn what is vpc, how to create, configure, and delete VPC in AWS with screenshots.

 After creation you can modify VPC parameters.
-From the VPC list shown above, select any VPC you want to edit and then click Actions button in header.
-Drop down menu will apeear to edit below parameters :
+From the VPC list shown above, select any VPC you want to edit and then click the Actions button in the header.
+Dropdown menu will appear to edit below parameters :

 - Delete VPC